Table of Contents

 Many traditional chemical products have safer alternatives:

-Vinegar, bake soda, and plant base cleaners offer effective cleaning with reduced toxicity -
+- Clean products Vinegar, bake soda, and plant base cleaners offer effective cleaning with reduced toxicity

-Organic fertilizers and integrate pest management reduce chemical exposure -
+- Lawn care Organic fertilizers and integrate pest management reduce chemical exposure

-Propylene glycol base products are importantly less toxic than ethylene glycol -
+- Antifreeze Propylene glycol base products are importantly less toxic than ethylene glycol

 Breed specific considerations